joostvunderink/node-steppe/README.md

 ## OUTDATED!

 This is outdated documentation.
 Please do not use this module yet.
-It will soon be available on npm.

 ```
     var Steppe = require('steppe');
-    var steppe = new Steppe();
+    var steppe = new Steppe({

-    steppe.configure({
         db: {
             type: 'mongo',
             uri: 'mongodb://localhost/testdb'